Social Distancing and the Internet: What Can Network Performance Measurements Tell Us?: Packet Loss Analysis

 Apart from studying data usage and connection speed patterns, we can also examine the effects of COVID-19 restrictions on packet loss.
 With increasing fixed broadband internet usage during the lockdown period, network congestion is also likely to increase.
 Increasing network congestion will manifest itself in increasing packet loss.

-Each test unit performs a UDP latency measurement periodically throughout the day.
-During the measurement, the test unit sends a series of UDP datagrams to a pre-defined set of servers.
-Parameters such as minimum, maximum, and average round trip time are recorded, as well as the number of lost UDP packets.
-The UDP test is only performed when there is no user activity on the connection.
+Each test unit performs a \gls{UDP} latency measurement periodically throughout the day.
+During the measurement, the test unit sends a series of \gls{UDP} datagrams to a pre-defined set of servers.
+Parameters such as minimum, maximum, and average round trip time are recorded, as well as the number of lost \gls{UDP} packets.
+The \gls{UDP} test is only performed when there is no user activity on the connection.
 Thus, the results are primarily influenced by the performance of the fixed broadband connection rather than local user traffic.

-We use number the total number of sent and lost UDP datagrams to calculate packet loss rate.
+We use number the total number of sent and lost \gls{UDP} datagrams to calculate packet loss rate.
 To quantify the packet loss rate for one test unit, we define the metric as:

+where $L_\%$ is the packet loss rate, $F$ is the number of failed tests, and $S$ is the number of successful tests obtained from the \gls{MBA} \textit{udplatency} dataset.

-Previous studies suggested that the majority of the US did not experience any degradation of network performance \cite{kovacs}.
-We thus focus on the subset of the users that did experience network degradation and study packet loss at the $95\%$ quantile, i.e., users at the higher end of the packet loss spectrum.
+Previous studies~\cite{kovacs} suggested that the majority of the \gls{US} did not experience any degradation of network performance.
+We thus focus on the subset of the test units that did experience network degradation and study packet loss at the 95th percentile, i.e., the 5\% of the users with the worst loss ratios.